Why the future of debt collection is digital-first and customer-led

-“InDebted’s approach is to try to put as much as possible into the platform,” he says.
-“For example, the messages that we send are checked to make sure that they're going out at the right time and the content has been approved.
-This approach allows us to build compliance controls right into our platform and this helps avoid compliance errors.”
+“InDebted’s approach is to put as much as possible into the product, Collect,” he says.
+“For example, the messages that we send are checked at multiple levels to make sure that they’re going out at the right time and the content has been approved for that customer’s specific location.
+This approach allows us to build controls right into our platform and this helps avoid compliance errors.”

-Another contributing factor towards customer satisfaction is that with digital debt collection, information can be seamlessly transferred across multiple channels.
-“One of the most common complaints businesses receive from their customers is that they have to repeatedly verify their essential information each time they are passed to a different person,” Collins says.
-“But with digital debt collection, that constant verification isn’t required.
+Another contributing factor towards customer satisfaction is that with intelligent debt collection, information can be seamlessly transferred across multiple channels.
+“One of the most common complaints businesses receive from their customers is that they have to repeatedly verify personal information each time they are passed to a different person,” Collins says.
+“But with intelligent debt collection, that constant verification isn’t required.
 Combine this with being able to make a payment using the channel they want, whenever they want, and businesses are able to offer exceptional customer service with no compliance breaches.”

 The role of regulatory bodies

-Regulatory bodies aim to prevent harassment, threats and deception when it comes to debt collection but the basic principle they espouse is to treat people fairly.
+Regulatory bodies aim to prevent harassment, threats and deception when it comes to debt collection but the basic principle they champion is to treat people fairly.

 Few regulators around the world have contemplated what digital compliance looks like or should look like, Collins says.
 But the companies that are going to be successful in the digital debt collection space are those that “think like a consumer and act like a consumer”.